Burke and Wills expedition: South Australian Burke Relief Expedition

-1862 Victorian Exploration Party
+Expedition to recover the remains of Burke and Wills

-In 1862 Alfred Howitt was tasked with returning to Cooper Creek, exhuming Burke and Wills' remains and returning them to Melbourne for a State Funeral.
-On 9 December 1861 Howitt left Melbourne for the Cooper.
-After a long stay in Menindee and again at Mount Murchison the party arrived at Cooper Creek on 25 February 1862, camping at Cullyamurra waterhole.
+In late 1861, Howitt was tasked with returning to Cooper Creek, exhuming Burke and Wills' remains and returning them to Melbourne for a state funeral.
+Howitt and his party left Melbourne on 9 December.
+After a long stay in Menindee and again at Mount Murchison, the expedition arrived at Cooper Creek on 25 February 1862, camping at Cullyamurra waterhole.
 From there Howitt undertook numerous exploratory trips into the surrounding area.
-On 13 April 1862, Wills' remains were exhumed, and in September 1862, Burke's bones were retrieved from the grave that Howitt had dug a year earlier.
+On 13 April, Wills' remains were exhumed, and in September 1862, Burke's bones were retrieved from the grave that Howitt had dug a year earlier.

-For the next six months Howitt explored the Australian interior before deciding in November to return to the settled areas.
+For the next six months, Howitt explored the Australian interior before deciding in November to return to the settled areas.
 On 8 December the party arrived in Clare, South Australia.
-Howitt and the expedition's doctor continued on to Adelaide while the rest of the expedition members followed three days later by train.
+Howitt and the expedition's doctor continued on to Adelaide while the rest of the party followed three days later by train.
 Burke's and Wills' remains were then taken to Melbourne, arriving on 29 December 1862.

-Presentation to the Yandruwandha

-Breastplates were issued to Aboriginal people between 1815 and 1946 for faithful service, for saving the lives of non-Indigenous people and to recognise stockmen and trackers.
-On this trip to exhume Burke and Wills' remains, Howitt presented three breastplates commissioned by the Victorian Exploration Committee to the Yandruwandha people in appreciation of the assistance they had given to Burke, Wills and King.
+On this expedition, Howitt presented three breastplates commissioned by the Exploration Committee to the Yandruwandha people in appreciation of the assistance they had given to Burke, Wills and King.
+Breastplates were often issued to Aboriginal people for faithful service to the colonists.
 One of these plates is in the collection of the National Museum of Australia.
 The inscription on the plate states that it was presented "for the Humanity shewn to the Explorers Burke, Wills and King 1861".

+Controversy and blame

+Fairly or unfairly, blame for the deaths of Burke and Wills have been focused on three individuals, namely Brahe, Wright and Burke himself.

+Brahe could have stayed longer at Camp 65 were it not for the leg injury suffered by the blacksmith Patton, necessitating the Brahe party's departure for Menindee that morning.
+Patton was to die from complications six weeks later.
+Burke and Wills discussed catching up with them, but they were too exhausted and decided to wait.

+Wright's delay at Menindee and at the Bulloo River subsequently resulted in his being blamed for the deaths of Burke and Wills.
+In 1963, Alan Moorehead wrote of the 'mystery' surrounding Wright's delay:

+An in-depth study of Wright's action formed a part of Dr Tom Bergin's 1982 MA thesis.
+Bergin, who recreated the original journey from Cooper Creek to the Gulf of Carpentaria with camels in 1978, showed that a lack of money and too few pack animals to carry supplies meant Wright was placed in an unenviable position.
+His requests to the Exploration Committee were not acted on until early January, by which time the hot weather and lack of water meant that the party moved extremely slowly.

+Burke's abrasive personality, poor decision making and hostile behaviour to some of his fellow expeditioners and to Aboriginal people has also been pointed out as contributing factors to the disaster.